Jesica-akeyo/alx-low_level_programming/0x08-recursion/README.md

-4-pow_recursion.c - A function that returns the value of x raised to the power of y 5-sqrt_recursion.c - A function that returns the natural squareroot of a number 6-is_prime_number.c - A function that returns 1 if the input integer is a prime number, 0 otherwise
+4-pow_recursion.c - A function that returns the value of x raised to the power of y 5-sqrt_recursion.c - A function that returns the natural squareroot of a number 6-is_prime_number.c - A function that returns 1 if the input integer is a prime number, 0 otherwise 100-is_palindrome.c  - A function that returns 1 if a string is a palindrome and 0 if not